defenseunicorns/pepr/docs/webassembly.md

 ### Updating the package.json

-After adding the files to the root (adjacent to `pepr.ts`) of the Pepr module, refernce those files in the package.json:
+After adding the files to the root (adjacent to `pepr.ts`) of the Pepr module, reference those files in the package.json:

 ```json
 {